jeremyhilltech/Microsoft-Active-Directory--An-Introductory-Lab-In-The-Cloud/README.md

 ---

-# CREATING USERS WITH POWERSHELL
+# Creating Users with PowerShell

 1. Login to DC-1 as jane_admin